Royal-Navy/design-system/packages/docs-site/src/library/pages/components/masthead.md

     Name: 'navItems',
     Type: 'NavItem[] ',
     Required: 'True',
-    Description: 'An array of objects that must least contain a label.
-If no custom component is provided then provide a href, otherwise provide the the required property associated with the LinkComponent', },
+    Description: 'An array of objects that must at least contain a label.
+If no custom component is provided then provide a href, otherwise provide the required property associated with the LinkComponent', },
   {
     Name: 'NotificationsPopoverContent',
     Type: 'Element ',
     Required: 'False',
-    Description: 'If a notification bell should be displayed and a popover with notification content then this property contains the content to show in that popover.
-Ideally this would contain recent notifications with indication as to if they have been read or not and a link to read them and view others.', },
+    Description: 'This property contains the content for the Notifications Popover.
+Ideally this would contain recent notifications, including read status, and a link to read them.', },
   {
     Name: 'onSearch',